The rolling tangent space, a forgotten vision on parallel transport and geodesics: Introduction

-One of the guiding ideas behind the definition of a geodesic on a differentiable submanifold $M$ of $\RR^\nu$ is that it generalises the notion of a straight line in the sense that it is a curve realising the shortest distance between two points.
-In this paper we show that it also generalises the notion of \myquote{being straight:} for a short-sighted inhabitant of $M$, a geodesic really is a straight line.
-The best way to visualise this is the game of a person inside a (big) ball walking on the earth, rolling the ball over the ground.
+The best way to visualise the idea of the rolling tangent space is the game of a person inside a (big) ball walking on the earth, rolling the ball over the ground.
 When we see the ball\slash submanifold as being fixed, it becomes the tangent space\slash ground that rolls around $M$.
-In this way we obtain a map that starts with a curve on $M$ and produces a trace curve on the (rolling) tangent space.
-We will show that the original curve is a geodesic if and only if this trace curve on the tangent space is a straight line.
-This vision of geodesics goes back at least to W.T.~van Est in his lectures on differential geometry of surfaces in $\RR^3$ given in the late 1970's at the University of Amsterdam with the second author in attendance.
-Whether he developed this vision or if he used other sources is unknown to us, but we have been unable to find this description in the literature.
-As it seems unlikely that this vision was never known, we conclude that it is forgotten, hence a (modern) revival in this paper.
+In this way we obtain a map that starts with a curve $\gamma$ on $M$ and produces a trace curve on the (rolling) tangent space.
+When we have a vector field $v$ along this curve, we also obtain a trace vector field along the trace curve.
+And we show that such a vector field $v$ is \myquote{parallel} if and only if its trace vector field is constant, that the covariant derivative of $v$ is mapped to the ordinary derivative of its trace vector field and, icing on the cake, the curve $\gamma$ is a geodesic if and only if its trace curve in the tangent space is a straight line.

-A \myquote{collateral} benefit of the rolling tangent space is that it \myquote{explains} the notion of parallel transport of a tangent vector along a curve.
-By definition a tangent vector $v$ to $M$ at a point $\gamma(t)$ (for a curve $\gamma$ on $M$) lies in the tangent space and as such it leaves an imprint on the rolling tangent space.
-We show that parallel transport of $v$ along $\gamma$ is the actual parallel transport (picking up the vector and parallel translating it to a new point) in the rolling tangent space along the trace curve.